unicode-org/message-format-wg/exploration/quoted-literals.md

 - **[r1; high priority]** Minimize the need to escape characters inside literals.
   In particular, choose a delimiter that isn't frequently used in translation content.
-  Having to escape characters inside literals is inconvenient and error-prone when done by hand, and it also introduces the backslash into the message, `\`, which is the escape introducer.
+  Having to escape characters inside literals is inconvenient and error-prone when done by hand, and it also introduces the backslash `\` into the message as the escape introducer.
-  The backslash then needs to be escaped too, when the message is embedded in code or containers.
+  When the message is embedded in code or containers, the backslash then needs to be escaped too;
-  (This is how some syntaxes produce the gnarly `\\\`.)
+  this is how some syntaxes produce the gnarly `\\\`.

+  By minimizing the need to escape characters, we also minimze the incentive to _avoid_ escaping by changing translation content, e.g. by rephrasing content or by using typographic punctuation marks.

 - **[r2; medium priority]** Minimize the need to escape characters or change the host format's string delimiters when embedding messages in code or containers.
   In particular, choose a delimiter that isn't frequently used as a string delimiter in programming languages and container formats.